DMARCE-PROJECT/sealfs/README.md

 	git clone https://github.com/u-root/u-root
 	cd u-root; go install

-	#in sealfs repository, run tests inside qemu, should report all of them ok
+	#in sealfs repository, to run tests inside qemu, all of them should report ok
 	cd tools/uroot
 	./runtestu.sh
 	#optionally with -i for interactive and -g to use go tools for test